hypo69/hypo/docs/gemini/out/ru/explainer/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.md

     * `from ..prepare_campaigns import *`: Imports all functions from the `prepare_campaigns` module within the `src.suppliers.aliexpress.campaign` sub-module.
 This imports the logic for processing campaigns.
 This is a clear indication of a well-structured project, where reusable functions are organized in dedicated modules.
 The `..` indicates moving up one directory level in the file structure.

 * **Functions (implicit):**
     * `process_campaign_category`, `process_campaign`, `process_all_campaigns`, `get_directory_names`: These are likely functions within the `prepare_campaigns` module.
-The code demonstrates how to use them, but the exact logic inside is not shown.
+The code demonStartes how to use them, but the exact logic inside is not shown.
 This highlights the top-level structure of the program, showing the interaction with a campaign data processing module.

 * **Variables:**